-An angiogram is an x-ray procedure that is used to detect blockages in the arterial system, typically around the heart.
+An angiogram is an x-ray procedure used to detect blockages in the arterial system, typically around the heart.
 A cerebral angiogram looks at the blood vessels in your neck or head.
 A CT angiogram (CTA) uses a computed tomography scan (CT scan) to examine your heart and blood vessels.
 Learn more about CT angiograms.

 Your doctor may order an angiogram if you are experiencing symptoms that may be due to blocked arteries or blockages around your heart.
 This test can help diagnose a stroke, an aneurysm, tumors, blood clots, and arterial stenosis.